-Any meaningful process of change has both internal and external dimensions that need careful nurturing.
+A meaningful process of social transformation has both internal and external dimensions that need careful nurturing.
 The internal dimensions relate to the evolving consciousness at the individual and collective level.
 The external dimensions relate to methods and systems of organisation necessary to enable democratic working within and capacity to deal with the environment around.
-The absence of either of these could easily distort the process of change, leading to a temporary, meaningless or even harmful outcomes.
+The absence of either of these could easily distort the process of change, leading to temporary, meaningless or even harmful outcomes.

-Several methods and practices can be adopted to raise consciousness of an individual.
+Several methods and practices can be adopted to raise self awareness.
 These would vary according to the taste/inclination of the individual as well as the cultural setting.
-Some helpful hints on 'how do we start' are available from the brainstorming on the subject at Manavodaya.
-These are presented as Eight Steps in Action.
-These are distilled from suggestions made by participants of more than 100 brainstorming sessions over a period of almost 10 years.
+Some universal principles have evolved during interaction with participants of various backgrounds at Manavodaya.
+These are presented ahead as steps in Conscious Living.
+These are distilled from suggestions made by participants of more than 100 brainstorming sessions over a period of almost 20 years.